-Serbia: TPP Morava does not work, there is no coal27.
-June 2014. / News Serbia Energy
+Serbia: TPP Morava does not work, there is no coal, News Serbia Energy

 Due to the lack of coal and boiler beds repair, TPP “Morava” in Svilajnac does not produce electricity for seven days, says director Marija Stevanovic.